soroush5/Dynamic-RTL/README.md

 ## Features

 - Automatically detects Persian and Arabic text on any webpage
-- Applies RTL direction and Vazirmatn font to detected text
+- Applies RTL direction and Vazirmatn font only to text blocks that start with Persian/Arabic words
 - Works with dynamic content that loads after the page is initially rendered
 - Enhanced real-time detection for input fields, text areas, and contenteditable elements
 - Option to disable the extension for specific websites